-Start & Grow offers investment packages of between £10,000 and £60,000 to enable social enterprises and community organisations to start-up, develop and expand.
-All Start & Grow investments are made up of one third grant and two thirds loan.
-Loans are repayable over up to five years and are charged at a fixed interest rate of base rate (currently 0.25%) plus 6%.
+Start & Grow offers investment packages of between £10,000 and £60,000 to social enterprises, community organisations and charities to start-up, develop and expand their enterprising activities.
+Start & Grow investments are always made up of one third grant and two thirds loan, and are unsecured.
+Loans are repayable over up to five years (flexible terms can be agreed) and are charged at a fixed interest rate of base rate (currently 0.25%) plus 6%.

-Investments can be used for both revenue and capital costs (including set-up).
-You must demonstrate that as a result of our investment your organisation will create or maintain employment or training opportunities in your area.
+Investments can be used for both revenue and capital costs (including set-up costs).
+Your application must demonstrate that, as a result of our investment, your business will make a difference in the community in which you work.

 Why should I choose Start & Grow?

-- Provides investment that allows things to happen now
+- Provides flexible, unsecured investment that allows your business to grow

 - Simple application process

 Start & Grow is a rolling programme; there are decision-making panels every two months.
 Your application will be fully assessed and, if it is recommended for investment, it will be considered at the next available decision making panel.

 The decision-making panel meets every two months.
 We ask that your completed application, along with all the supporting documentation, is with us at least two months before the panel date to allow sufficient time for assessment.

 The Resilient Scotland team try to process all applications as quickly as possible.
 However, the time taken does depend on the quality of information received from applicants and the level of applications received for each round.

 Applicants to Start & Grow cannot receive a grant without also taking out a loan.
 Investments are always one third grant, two thirds loan.